Find the full career planning series here.

 Read next: Generate ideas for longer-term paths

-Or if you’re new, get an overview of the whole planning course.
+Or if you’re new, get an overview of the whole planning series.

 No time right now?
-Sign up to get one step in the course in your inbox each week:
+Sign up to get one step in the series in your inbox each week:

 We’ll also send you monthly updates on our research and updates on high-impact job opportunities.
 You can unsubscribe from either in one click.